rpm-software-management/rpm/CONTRIBUTING.md

 autocomplete of the text that you would otherwise write by hand.

-In other words, we treat the AI technologies the same way as we do the standard text editor or IDE features: It's none of our business what tools you have used to produce the patch.
-You always take full accountability for every line in it.
+In other words, we treat the AI technologies the same way as we do the standard text editor or IDE features: It's none of our business what editor you used to produce the patch, but you need to write it, and take full accountability for every line of it.

 ## Submitting Patches